 How long points stay on your driving record?

-Points added to your driving record will stay there for different amounts of time, depending on the type of offense.
-For example, points for a speeding ticket will stay on your record for three years, while points for a DUI will stay on your record for 10 years.
+Depending on the sort of infraction, points added to your driving record will be there for varying lengths of time.
+For instance, points for a speeding ticket remain on your record for three years, whereas points for a DUI remain on your record for ten.

 How to remove points from your driving record?

-You can't remove points from your driving record, but you can take steps to improve your driving record over time.
-For example, you can take a defensive driving course.
+You cannot get rid of points from your driving record, but you can take action to clean up your record gradually.
+You could enroll in a defensive driving course, for instance.

 Utah DMV Driving Record